pagekite/libpagekite/doc/API_JNI.md

 Wait for the main pagekite thread to finish.

 This function should only be called once (per session).
+Running this function will implicitly respond to all API events with PK_EV_RESPOND_DEFAULT.

 **Arguments**: